 The Wesley College Department of Nursing held their annual Bachelor of Science in Nursing Pinning Ceremony on Friday May 9 at the Schwartz Center for the Arts in Dover.
 During the ceremony 27 students received BSN pins to symbolize completion of their formal nursing program.
 The BSN pin is fashioned after the Wesley College crest and contains four symbols.
 Scalloped shells represent an individual continually seeking new life meanings and opportunities.
 The Christian cross represents the ideals...[more]

-Wesley College's football team has been named the Eastern College Athletic Conference Division III Team of the Year, it was announced by the ECAC office on January 9.
-This is the fifth time that the Wolverines have earned the honor.
+Wesley College's Elizsha Streeter has been named the Eastern College Athletic Conference Female Track Athlete of the Week, it was announced by the ECAC office on May 7.

 Wesley College's Andrew Cooper, Trevor Mears and Zach Stuart have all been named to the All-Capital Athletic Conference Baseball Team, it was announced by the league office on May 7.

 Wesley College student Gabriel Fernandez-Bueno was awarded the 2014 Undergraduate Award from the American Chemical Society - Division of Environmental Chemistry.
 This is the fourth time a Wesley College student has won this highly-selective national award; in previous years fewer than 25 students have been selected.